elastisys/compliantkubernetes-kubespray/migration/v2.17.x-ck8s1-v2.18.x-ck8s1/upgrade-cluster.md

 1. Upgrade your workload cluster by running `./bin/ck8s-kubespray run-playbook wc upgrade-cluster.yml -b`.

 1. After the upgrade, if you want to start using containerd follow [this guide](https://kubespray.io/#/docs/upgrades/migrate_docker2containerd) to migrate.

-    NOTE: If you are running Compliant Kubernetes.
+**NOTE**: If you are running [Compliant Kubernetes Apps](https://github.com/elastisys/compliantkubernetes-apps).
 Make sure you're running a version that has support for conatinerd.